A * next to a character's name indicates that they are a reader-sponsored cameo.

 - The Empath: Albeit a very bad one, seeing as how his inability to control his powers lead to his insanity.

-- Heroic RROD: In Chapter 41 he gets badly injured in the escape from the Beldrobbaen fortress that his seed starts to take him over, and he stays behind for a Last Stand against the Beldorbbaen troops.
+- Heroic RRoD: In Chapter 41 he gets badly injured in the escape from the Beldrobbaen fortress that his seed starts to take him over, and he stays behind for a Last Stand against the Beldrobbaen troops.

-- In the Blood: In chapter 42 we meet his father Cas'nihlus, who is also an empath.
-And we find out that not all of Lok's insanity was because of the tainting.
+- In the Blood: In Chapter 42 we meet his father Cas'nihlus, who is also an empath and thus readers find out that not all of Tsuris'lok's insanity was because of the tainting.